 A few posts ago I was searching for the origin of an old story.
 Part of that search took place in the Annales, or a Generale Chronicle of England.
 The Annales is a list of events that John Stow (~1525–1605) compiled from his own notes and earlier sources.
-It begins with mythic/prehistoric Britain, and ends (in the 1603 edition) with the death of Elizabeth.
+It begins in mythic/prehistoric Britain, and ends (in the 1603 edition) with the death of Elizabeth.

-This was the first item on the very first page that I read.
-It’s from 1578.
+This was, literally, the first item on that first page.
+It’s from 1578.Easier to read text:

 The 31 of May, Martin Frobisher with 15 sail of good ships, manned, victualled, & other ways well appointed departed from Harwich in Essex, on his 3rd voyage towards Cataya [Cathay – he was searching for a Northwest Passage to China].
 And on the 31 of July, after many attempts, & sundry times being put back by Islands of ice in his straits, he recovered his long wished port, & came to anchor in the Islands, newly by her majesty named Meta Incognita, where (as in the year before), they fraught [freighted] their ships with the like pretended Gold ore out of the mines, & then on the last of August returning thence, arrived safely in England about the first of October, but their Gold ore after great charges proved worse than good stone, whereby many men were deceived, to their utter undoings.